PRX/docs.prx.org/Issue-Management.md

 ### How do I check on the status of an issue or Milestone?
 [Milestone progress.](https://github.com/PRX/www.prx.org/milestones?direction=desc&sort=completeness&state=open)

+Milestones have the following states:
+* ON HOLD
+* EXPECTED START DATE
+* IN PROGRESS

+Each milestone description should link to an issue that acts as an overview for the milestone.
+These issues have the label "milestone goal" applied.
+The best way to determine how much progress has been made in a milestone is to view is sorted by [most complete](https://github.com/PRX/www.prx.org/milestones?direction=desc&sort=completeness&state=open).

 ### What does it mean for an issue to be in the Done pipeline?
 The issue has been deployed to production and customers are deriving the